gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Can't you bring the ark here?"
 Violet asked to break the silence that followed.

-Captain Leung scratched the side of his nose with a gloved finger.
+Captain Leung scratched the side of his nose.
 "It's where we were headed,
 but I want to find the beacon and whoever set it off before we make any decisions.
 You said there were other places like it around here?"